siamigo/cybernetics/README.md

 ## System identification

-The first assignment was to drop an egg from a height of 20 cm towards the ground in the fastest way possible without breaking the egg.
-The group then had to do *system identification* in order to estimate the system parameters.
+The first assignment was to drop an egg from a height of 20 cm towards the ground in the fastest time possible without breaking the egg.
+The group then had to do use *system identification* in order to estimate the system parameters.

 ![](docs/Media/Egg_drop.gif)